Walker Bay Fynbos Conservancy

 The conservancy has established itself as a committed and forward thinking conservation group.
 Custodians to an amazing diversity of fauna and flora, the members have set about securing the long-term conservation status of the area.
 The conservancy has developed its own constitution, registered a Trust, and is run by a committee representing the members.
 Committee members are elected annually at the AGM meetings.

-We are conducting a grid based camera trap survey throughout the conservancy, using 50 camera traps.
-The aim is to create an understanding of the wildlife residing in the conservancy.
-Leopards, with their unique markings and appropriate home-range sizes, act as good indicators and flagship species for the establishment of conservation corridor networks.
-Through this information, we can identify conservation hotspots, threats such as invasive species entering our fragile systems, and interact with landowners.
+Leopards with their unique markings and appropriate home-range sizes, act as good indicators and flagship species for the establishment of conservation corridor networks.
+Through the information gathered, we can identify conservation hotspots and threats such as invasive species entering our fragile systems, and interact with landowners.
 The majority of the land within the conservancy boundaries is private, and so interactions and involvement of landowners is vital to conservation success.

 LIST OF SPONSORS FOR THE WALKER BAY FYNBOS CONSERVANCY IN THE PAST TWO DECADES